TritonDataCenter/rfd/rfd/0067/README.md

 ## Implementation Overview

-- Docs (and possibly some sdcadm command) define what "properly setup" is.
+- Docs (and possibly some sdcadm command) defining what "properly setup" is.

 - Triton components (platform, headnode setup scripts, services) are updated to support having multiple headnodes.